Home » The region's water supply » Planning for our Future » Future water for our region

 By 2019, usage was reduced to 247KL per connection per annum.

-Current 2021 use is 195ltr per person per day.
-Usage reduction target is 160ltr per person per day.
+In 2021, use is 195 litres per person per day.
+Our usage target is 160 litres per person per day.

 Download the Future Water Project 2060 Community Summary brochure here